ycharpentier/ycharpentier.github.io/content/authors/admin/_index.md

     url: https://polytech-clermont.fr/

 # Short bio (displayed in user profile at end of posts)
 bio: I am a first year master student in the engineering school Polytech Clermont, department of mathematical engineering and data science.
+In the last year I got specialized in biostatistics (bayesian statistics, survival analysis), artificial intelligence (deep learning, AI) and statistical learning (mixed models, advanced machine learning)

 # Interests to show in About widget
 interests:
   - Bayesian Statistics
   - Data Mining
   - Machine Learning
-  - Optimization
+  - Biostatistics

 # Education to show in About widget